ThePhoenix77/minibash/README.md

 ## Environment Variables

-  Minishell allows you to manage environment variables using the export and unset commands.
+  Minibash allows you to manage environment variables using the export and unset commands.
 You can check the current environment variables using the env command.

   *  Example Usage: